apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/_index.en.md

 ## Notice

-ShardingSphere-Proxy does not support hint by default, to support it, set `proxy-hint-enabled` to true in `conf/server.yaml`.
+ShardingSphere-Proxy does not support hint by default.
+In order to support it, set `proxy-hint-enabled` to true in `conf/server.yaml`.